morningspace/docker-registry-cli/README.md

 ## Why it is different

-* **Easy to learn and use** The design rationale behind Docker Registry CLI is to reference existing linux commands syntax as much as possible.
-So, it's fairly **easy** to learn and use if you are familiar with some ordinary linux commands such as `ls`, `rm`, `cp`.
+* **Easy to learn and use**.
+The design rationale behind Docker Registry CLI is to reference existing linux commands syntax as much as possible.
+So, it's fairly easy to learn and use if you are familiar with some ordinary linux commands such as `ls`, `rm`, `cp`.

-* **Flexible and powerful** With the combination of a very little set of commands, options and arguments, it provides very **flexible** and **powerful** features to manipulate the registry.
-See [How to use](#how-to-use) for details.
+* **Flexible and powerful**.
+With the combination of a very little set of commands, options and arguments, it provides very flexible and powerful features to manipulate the registry.
+See "[How to use](#how-to-use)" for details.

-* **Setup registry easily** The `cli cp` command used to copy images between registries is one of the outstanding features that can be used to setup a private registry easily where the images come from multiple sources, including both public registries such as Docker Hub and other private registries.
+* **Setup registry easily**.
+The `cli cp` command used to copy images between registries is one outstanding feature that can be used to setup private registry easily where images come from multiple sources, including both public registries such as Docker Hub and other private registries.

-* **Run as Docker-in-Docker** The cli can be run in Docker container and it provides a Docker image based on [DIND(Docker-in-Docker)](https://github.com/jpetazzo/dind) where you can run `cli cp` in container to pull images from source registries then push to target registry without polluting the local images registry on your host machine.
-After you destroy the container, nothing will be left on your host machine.
+* **Run as Docker-in-Docker**.
+The cli provides a Docker image based on [DIND(Docker-in-Docker)](https://github.com/jpetazzo/dind) where you can run `cli cp` in container to pull images from source registries then push to target registry without polluting local image registry on your host machine.
+After destroy the container, nothing will be left on your host machine.

 ## How to run